 Hitachi ID Identity Manager enables automated, self-service and policy-driven management of users and entitlements with:

 Identity Manager monitors one or more systems of record (such as HR) and detect changes, such as new hires and terminations.
 It creates, modifies and deletes accounts and groups and manages entitlements on integrated systems to reflect these changes.

 An included workflow engine validates and completes requests submitted via the request portal, API or CLI.
 The workflow engine invites users to participate in processes, by approving requests, reviewing and certifying identities and entitlements or manually completing approved changes.

 Identity Manager enforces a variety of policies, including:

-Identity Manager includes a many reports, dashboards and analytics, which answer questions about current and historical identities and entitlements, analyze workflow activity and trends, seek patterns in entitlements and roles and identify policy violations.
+Identity Manager includes many reports, dashboards and analytics, which answer questions about current and historical identities and entitlements, analyze workflow activity and trends, seek patterns in entitlements and roles and identify policy violations.

 Identity Manager includes an inventory tracking system, used to track assets such as building access badges, tokens, etc. It automates the distribution and collection of such assets to/from authorized users.